philou/philou.github.com/_posts/2020-08-24-initiate-your-team-to-tdd-for-legacy-code-with-the-gilded-rose-kata.markdown

 *   How can you apply these techniques (bottom-up TDD and Golden Master) in real life
 *   **How can you deal with the lack of end to end tests?** It's an excellent time to suggest trying another kata around [BDD Scaffolding](https://agile2017.sched.com/event/ATWd/scaffolding-a-legacy-app-with-bdd-scenarios-using-specflowcucumber-gaspar-nagy).
 (This too could be the subject of a future post)
+*   **What should you do when you need to change the legacy code at many different places to inject your new feature?** To summarize, this situation demonstrates that the existing code could do with better modularization.
+This is a good opportunity to mention [the Bubble Context](https://www.infoq.com/presentations/Strategy-Messy-Legacy-Systems/) technique:
+   *  Create a well-design, domain-driven module for your feature
+   *  Inject it in the legacy at different points with the above technique
+   *  Very likely using extra adapters

 Use your 5% speaking time to hint participants to these discussions if they did not rise by themselves.
 Suggest running follow-up katas or [mob sessions]({{site.url}}/categories/#mob-programming) to keep the momentum going.
 Don't forget, coaching a team is a long term task.